klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     Currently used so that `eval $INITCCPE` does a full (re)initialization of Lmod so that it functions in the same way as on LUMI.

+-   As the container is already set up to support a runscript, we simply inject a new one via `%files` which makes it easier to have a nice layout in the runscript and in the container definition file.

 -   Lmod cache strategy: User cache stored in a separate directory, `~/.cache/lmod/ccpe-%(version)s-%(versionsuffix)s`, by editing `/opt/cray/pe/lmod/lmod/libexec/myGlobals.lua`.